-The basis for the rule that you can't claim rights to nature is that the birds, bees, flowers, and the like are in the public domain.
-An artist can't copyright the spotted pattern of a leopard, a taxidermist can't copyright a stuffed leopard, and a Hollywood model maker couldn't protect a synthetic head that replicates a leopards.
-Here are a few examples:
+As a general rule, no one can claim copyright over nature.
+The basis for this concept is that birds, bees, flowers, and the like are in the public domain.
+An artist cannot copyright the spotted pattern of a leopard, a taxidermist cannot copyright a stuffed leopard, and a Hollywood model maker cannot protect a synthetic head that replicates a leopard.
+Here are two examples:

 Variations of natural occurrences.
-Unless an artist can demonstrate a variation on what occurs naturally -- for example, a corn candle in which individual kernels were artistically modified -- you can't stop someone from copying nature under copyright laws.
+Unless an artist can demonstrate a variation on what occurs naturally, such as a corn candle in which individual kernels were artistically modified, he or she cannot stop someone from copying nature under copyright laws.
 This, however, is not an issue for many artists who borrow from nature, since variations on nature occur inherently in the creative process.

 The less the work replicates nature, the better.
-The less a work replicates nature, the easier it is to protect under copyright law.
 Some examples:

 Some works based on nature might be protected under design patent law.
-In general, design patents are more expensive and time consuming to acquire than copyright protection, but they provide a broader scope of protection for art.
+In general, design patents are more expensive and time consuming to acquire than copyrights, but they provide a broader scope of protection for art.

 Example of design patent upheld for replication of nature.
 Design patents have proven friendly to replications of nature.
-In one case, the court upheld the U. S. Patent and Trademark Office's (USPTO) decision to grant a design patent for a decorative bead shaped like a woman's breasts.
+In one case, the court upheld the PTO's decision to grant a design patent for a decorative bead shaped like a woman's breasts.
 The judge found that the patent owner was not not claiming rights to the human anatomy, but only for their anatomical design on the beads.